 Winner by 12%

-EBSCO Information Services rates % higher than ProQuest on Team Culture Ratings vs ProQuest Ratings based on looking at 146 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What are some of the best things about your team?".
+EBSCO Information Services rates % higher than ProQuest on Team Culture Ratings vs ProQuest Ratings based on looking at 149 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What do your coworkers need to improve and how could you work together better?".

-EBSCO Information Services rates % lower than ProQuest on Environment Culture Ratings vs ProQuest Ratings based on looking at 159 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What % of the time are you bored at work?" and "What's the work pace at your company?".
+EBSCO Information Services rates % lower than ProQuest on Environment Culture Ratings vs ProQuest Ratings based on looking at 162 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What needs to change to make the company culture better?" and "What is most positive about the culture and environment at your company?".

 Sentiment Culture Ratings vs ProQuest